Exclusive 8-Day Photo Tour to Kenya

 Day 1: arrival in Nairobi at the Progressive Park Hotel, first meeting

-Day 4: overnight Mara Simba Lodge, photography
+Day 4: overnight Mara Serena, photography

-Day 5: overnight Mara Simba Lodge, photography
+Day 5: overnight Mara Serena, photography

-Day 6: overnight Mara Simba Lodge, photography
+Day 6: overnight Mara Serena, photography

-Day 7: overnight Mara Simba Lodge, photography
+Day 7: overnight Mara Serena, photography

 Day 8: morning game drive, then transfer to Nairobi, arrival late afternoon